Rental costs for construction machinery

 Guide – finding the right construction machine

-• Rental period: Weeks and months are significantly cheaper per day.
+• Rental periods of weeks and months are significantly cheaper per day.

 • Choose a longer rental period: Up to 40 percent lower daily rate.

-• Bundle transport: Combine delivery and collection.
+• Consolidate transport: Combine delivery and collection.

 • Compare offers: Check insurance, transport, cleaning and fuel.

-• Return clean: save on cleaning fees.
+• Return clean: Save on cleaning fees.

 More FAQs